skandar98/BTR/README.md

 This software requires MATLAB R2015a or later.
 It was developed with access to the full suite of MATLAB add-on packages.
 Some of these packages may be required to run the software.

+# References
+Teich AF, Qian N. Comparison Among Some Models of Orientation Selectivity.
+Journal of Neurophysiology.
+2003; 89(4).